koreymacdougall/config_files/notes/cheatsheet.md

     - vim -u {filename}
     - vim -u NONE    #don't load vimrc or plugins
     - vim -u NORC    #load plugins but not vimrc

+## view hex/binary files:

+    - vi your_filename

+    - esc

+    - :%!xxd - to view the hex strings
+        - then :%!xxd -r to return to normal editing.

 # Vim Vixen (Firefox add-on)
     - open new tab in background: